coderamen666/srd-v3.5-md/epic/epic-prestige-classes.md

 **Skill Points at Each Additional Level:** 2 + Int modifier.

-**Natural Armor:** At 13th level, and every 3 levels thereafter, the dragon disciple\'s natural armor bonus increases by +1 (to +5 at 13th, +6 at 16th, and so on).
+**Natural Armor:** At 13th level, and every 3 levels thereafter, the dragon disciple's natural armor bonus increases by +1 (to +5 at 13th, +6 at 16th, and so on).

-**Breath Weapon:** At 13th level, and every 4 levels thereafter, the damage dealt by the epic dragon disciple\'s breath weapon increases by 2d8.
+**Breath Weapon:** At 13th level, and every 4 levels thereafter, the damage dealt by the epic dragon disciple's breath weapon increases by 2d8.

 **Bonus Feats:** The epic dragon disciple gains a bonus feat (selected